Logically at Factify 2022: Multimodal Fact Verification: Conclusion

 \section{Conclusion}

-We described our participation in the Multi-Modal Fact Verification Factify Challenge with the implementation of two proposed baseline solutions including an ensemble model and an end-to-end multi-modal entailment model.
+We described our participation in the Multimodal Fact Verification Factify Challenge with the implementation of two proposed baseline solutions including an ensemble model and an end-to-end multimodal entailment model.
 Ensemble model based system outperform the end-to-end model on val set and test set.
 The best performing model in this competition combines results of 3-way text entailment classifier, visual similarity with a pre-trained CNN model and heuristics learnt from the dataset.
-Multi-modal fusion technique is explored in this paper to model interaction between different modalities (i.e., text and image) in claim and document pairs and combines information from them to learn multi-modal entailment relationship end-to-end.
-We found that multi-modal entailment based system suffer from overfitting.
+Multimodal fusion technique is explored in this paper to model interaction between different modalities (i.e., text and image) in claim and document pairs and combines information from them to learn multimodal entailment relationship end-to-end.
+We found that multimodal entailment based system suffer from overfitting.
 Apart from limited train size and identified data bias, our experiments suggest that fine-grained image and text interaction model need to be explored further.

 We found that the ambiguous labels in Factify dataset undermines the performance of our deep learning architecture.
-Creating a dataset for a complex real-word multi-modal NLP problems particularly natural language inference as multi-modal verification has raised emergent challenges \cite{le2020adversarial,sharma2021evaluating} and indeed a cumbersome task, and we appreciate the work by the Factify organizers, yet, a more elaborate and unbiased dataset along with well defined annotation criterion should make this dataset more suitable for benchmark.
+Creating a dataset for a complex real-word multimodal NLP problems particularly natural language inference as multimodal verification has raised emergent challenges \cite{le2020adversarial,sharma2021evaluating} and indeed a cumbersome task, and we appreciate the work by the Factify organizers, yet, a more elaborate and unbiased dataset along with well defined annotation criterion should make this dataset more suitable for benchmark.
 More effort is required to tackle the dataset challenge of minimising hypotheses from human annotators and make dataset better reflecting real-world challenges.
 As an emergent research field, we hope our extensive data analysis and proposed baseline solutions can inspire further work.